 Radiology is a specialized area of medicine based on the science of diagnosis and treatment of disease using various imaging modalities.
 This field of medicine has evolved rapidly through advances in technologies since first being discovered in 1895.
 Radiologists are physicians who have trained extensively in this area of medicine.
 The Radiologists at Kent Radiology, P.C., are highly trained in the field and offer proven experience in the latest techologies.
 They are Board Certified through the American Board of Radiology.
-Two of our Radiologists have been elected Fellows of the American College of Radiology.

 Your physician will request our Radiologists to provide radiologic, therapeutic or interventional services to you because of our collective expertise to ensure that you are receiving quality care.

 Our Radiologists and technologists will be happy to answer questions you may have during your visit.
 Generally, final results of your exam are not available the same day.
 Kent Radiology makes every effort to deliver final results to the ordering physician as soon as a full review of all your images is completed.
 Your physician will then meet with you to discuss the findings and any necessary treatments.

 Radiology includes the following types of imaging modalities:

 - X-ray uses low doses of radiation to expose film or digital images.
 This modality would be used if your physician requested a chest x-ray.

 - Fluoroscopy uses continuous low dose x-rays to capture internal organs in real time on a video monitor.
 An example of a test using this modality is a request by your physician to have your small bowel or gastrointestinal tract examined.

 - Ultrasound, also known as sonogram, uses high-frequency sound waves that can be bounced off of tissues and converted into a picture.
 This procedure allows the radiologist to see soft tissues and body cavities.
 A common use of this study is to evaluate the development of the baby during pregnancy.